edpacca/Edpacca/src/posts/crafting-grand-archway_pt1.md

     caption="Cardboard box with.. potential"
 />

-I decided to make two different arch designs for the piece to introduce some variety.
+I decided to make two different arch designs for the piece to introduce some variety - one design would be shared by the opposing faces.

-# Plan
+# Plan <FaIcon icon="pen"/>

+**Arches rock** - I have been collecting photos of different gothic archways in the wild, mostly on churches.
+Something I had never noticed prior to this was how important 'layering' the trim around the archways is to the aesthetic.

 <CarouselGallery
     title="Wild Archways"